sypsyp97/Trainable-Fourier-Series/README.md

 ## Requirements

-The Eagle_Loss code is developed using Python 3.11 and PyTorch 2.0.1.
+The code is developed using Python 3.11 and PyTorch 2.0.1.